UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson02/content_part1.rst.txt

      100 / (50 - i)
     ZeroDivisionError: division by zero

-If we didn't know it already, then we know it now!
+If we didn't know it already, now we do!
 The value of \ *i *\ just before the ZeroDivisionError is 50.
 This is the faulting value of \ *i*.